 The healthier version of Swedish cardamom buns

-Let me specify (in case you still haven’t read a post on this blog): to me, “healthy” can also be a traditional kardemummabulle made with butter and regular flour, if enjoyed without worrying, if eaten in a cold afternoon in Sweden with your loved one/s.
+Let me specify (in case you still haven’t read a post on this blog): to me, “healthy” can also be a traditional kardemummabulle made with butter and regular flour, if enjoyed without worrying, if eaten in a cold afternoon in Sweden (or where you live;)) with your loved one/s.

 Like this giant one, that we ate at Café Husaren, Göteborg, back in April.